Home New Search Gallery How-To Books Links Workshops About Contact

 f/6.3

-Some of Leica's words are more meaningful, and few, if any of them, are trademarks.
+Some of LEICA's words are more meaningful, and few, if any of these, are trademarks:

 Mark